 919.608.3208 (call or text)

 Even though it’s hard to change the paradigm after all these years, it’s a worthwhile thing to do for the sake of all the years yet to come.
 So going forward, let’s have the attitude that there is no failure, only feedback.
 Thomas Edison tested different materials for the inside of a light bulb.
-Ten thousand times he failed before he got the one that worked.
-He called each failed attempt an "option eliminated."
+Over a thousand times he failed before he got the one that worked.
+He called each failed attempt an “option eliminated.”
 What a great perspective to have.

 Failure breaks your pattern.
 We all develop habits and patterns that are created when things work.
-So we do these same things again and again.
-We use these patterns every day to communicate, to eat, to work, to have relationships, essentially to function in our daily lives.
-But then something doesn’t work and we experience failure.
-After the defeat you’re much more likely to rethink everything and start anew.
-This allows us the opportunity to try something new and to discover something better…possibly new habits and patterns that will work even better for us.
-Henry Ford said that "failure is the opportunity to begin again, more intelligently."
+So we do these same, tried-and-true things again and again.
+We use these patterns every day to communicate, to eat, to work, to have relationships…to essentially to function in our daily lives.
+But then inevitably something doesn’t work and we experience failure.
+After the defeat, we’re much more likely to rethink our approach and start anew.
+This allows us the opportunity to try something different and to discover something better; possibly new habits and patterns that will work even better for us going forward.
+Henry Ford said that “Failure is the opportunity to begin again, more intelligently.”

 What do penicillin, America, champagne, Post-it notes and Viagra all have in common?
 They are all the result of failures which gave rise to innovation.
-Sir Alexander Fleming was doing an experiment that "failed" only to discover that the penicillin mold was killing harmful bacteria.
-Columbus failed when he set out to find a new route to India.
-He found America instead.
+Sir Alexander Fleming was doing an experiment that “failed” only to discover that the penicillin mold was killing harmful bacteria.
+Columbus failed when he set out to find a new route to India, but found America instead.
 Champagne was invented by a monk called Dom Perignon when a bottle of wine accidentally had a secondary fermentation.
-3M invented glue that was a failure – it did not stick.
+3M invented a glue that was a failure – it did not stick.
 But it became the basis for the Post-it note, which was a huge success.
 Scientists at Pfizer tested a new drug called Viagra to relieve high blood pressure.
-Men in the test group reported that it was a failure at stopping high blood pressure but it had a beneficial side effect…and Viagra became one of the most successful failures of all time.
+Men in the test group reported that it was a failure at lowering their blood pressure but it had a beneficial side effect…and Viagra became one of the most successful failures of all time.

 So rather than fearing failure, our new paradigm should be to embrace failure as a learning mechanism on the way to success.